 Contributed by Nikki & Michelle| Follow them on Cheeky Passports

-Best islands in Philippines: Think diving and surfing adventures
+Best islands in the Philippines: Think diving and surfing adventures

 Malapascua was my introduction to a pristine Philippines island and local authentic life.
 I had gone on a fabulous week-long diving trip here.
 This is a small island off the northern tip of Cebu – you can walk from one end to the other in a couple of hours.
 It is a 3-4 hour drive from Cebu airport to the northern tip and then a 30-minute ferry ride.
 But if white sandy beaches, jewel-toned water, gorgeous sunsets, beautiful marine life, and corals all packaged in a small authentic island is what appeals to you, look no further than Malapascua.

-The island has about 4000 locals, all ready with a friendly smile on their faces.
+The island has about 4000 locals, with a friendly smile on their faces.
 No cars on the island truly promises a getaway-from-it-all feel.
 Diving in Malapascua is one of the best dive experiences in the Philippines.
 One of the few places in the world where it is easy to spot thresher sharks!
-I saw a huge variety of beautiful corals, colourful fish, thresher and white-tip reef sharks, crabs and macro life.
+I saw a huge variety of beautiful corals, colorful fish, thresher and white-tip reef sharks, crabs, and macro life.

 But Malapascua is not for divers alone.
 For an island this size, there are plenty of stay and food options, suited for everyone including couples and families.
 My stay at Tepanee resort was good – not your average diver accommodation.
 There are other budget stay options available on the island.
 Over the course of a week, I tried various cuisines from Filipino to Thai to Italian and more.
-There are a mix of high-end western and local-run restaurants and bars.
+There is a mix of high-end western and local-run restaurants and bars.